ruby-hyperloop/ruby-hyperloop.io/source/docs/lifecycle_methods.html.md

 ### Controlling Updates

-Normally Reactrb will only update a component if some state variable or param has changed.
+Normally HyperReact will only update a component if some state variable or param has changed.
 To override this behavior you can redefine the `should_component_update?` instance method.
 For example, assume that we have a state called `funky` that for whatever reason, we cannot update using the normal `state.funky!` update method.
 So what we can do is override `should_component_update?` call `super`, and then double check if the `funky` has changed by doing an explicit comparison.

 ```ruby